 - (a) General. - (1) The State must have in effect policies and procedures to ensure that- - (i) All children with disabilities residing in the State, including children with disabilities who are homeless children or are wards of the State, and children with disabilities attending private schools, regardless of the severity of their disability, and who are in need of special education and related services, are identified, located, and evaluated; and - (ii) A practical method is developed and implemented to determine which children are currently receiving needed special education and related services. - (b) Use of term developmental delay.
-The following provisions apply with respect to implementing the child find requirements of this section: - (1) A State that adopts a definition of
+The following provisions apply with respect to implementing the child find requirements of this section: - (1) A State that adopts a definition of developmental delay under § 300.8(b) determines whether the term applies to children aged three through nine, or to a subset of that age range (e.g., ages three through five). - (2) A State may not require an LEA to adopt and use the term developmental delay for any children within its jurisdiction. - (3) If an LEA uses the term developmental delay for children described in § 300.8(b), the LEA must conform to both the State's definition of that term and to the age range that has been adopted by the State. - (4) If a State does not adopt the term developmental delay, an LEA may not

-Compliance with applicable laws and regulations.
-Each New Mexico public agency, within the scope of its authority, shall develop and implement appropriate policies, procedures, programs and services to ensure that all children with disabilities who reside within the agency's educational jurisdiction, including children who are enrolled in private schools or facilities such as residential treatment centers, day treatment centers, hospitals, mental health institutions, or are schooled at home, are identified and evaluated and have access to a free appropriate public education (FAPE) in compliance with all applicable requirements of state and federal laws and regulations.
-This obligation applies to all New Mexico public agencies that are responsible under laws, rules, regulations or written agreements for providing educational services for children with disabilities, regardless of whether that agency receives funds under the IDEA and regardless of whether it provides special education and related
+A. Compliance with applicable laws and rule.
+Each New Mexico public agency, within the scope of its authority, shall develop and implement appropriate policies, procedures, programs and services to ensure that all children with disabilities who reside within the public agency's educational jurisdiction, including children who are enrolled in private schools or facilities such as residential treatment centers, day treatment centers, hospitals, mental health institutions, or are schooled at home, are identified and evaluated and have access to a free appropriate public education (FAPE) in compliance with all applicable requirements of state and federal laws and rules.
+This obligation applies to all New Mexico public agencies that are responsible under laws, rules, rules [sic] or written agreements for providing educational services for children with disabilities, regardless of whether that public agency receives funds under IDEA and regardless of whether it provides special education and related services directly, by contract, by referrals to private schools or facilities including residential treatment centers, day treatment centers, hospitals, mental health institutions or through other arrangements.